HomeShop OnlineSpecialsShipping/PoliciesContact UsWholesale Info

 NewADLBushing011.jpg

-Next, install the front guard screw and the other ADL bushing, then tighten this front screw, so that the receiver will remain centered in the stock after the rear ADL bushing is removed and while the hole for the rear pillar is drilled.
+Next, place the other ADL bushing into the trigger guard inletting, and aligned with the hole for the front guard screw.
+Now install and tighten the short allen head cap screw furnished in the kit.
+This will hold the receiver centered in the stock after the rear ADL bushing is removed and while the hole for the rear pillar is drilled.

 Picture #8